 (Report and photos by Margaret Beardsmore)

 Undeterred by a brief snowstorm, 24 walkers assembled outside The Swan Inn at Fradley Junction.
 We crossed the Trent & Mersey canal at Shade House Lock to enter the perimeter of the former RAF Lichfield, also known as Fradley Airfield.
 Skirting a field bordered by birch trees we paused briefly at a dilapidated hut; with its steel door half-hanging off its hinges it was possible to peek inside to see what looked like accommodation bunks.
 At least we thought that was the case, until one of our group noticed earth banks around 3 sides of the building in the undergrowth nearby which looked suspiciously like blast protection around an ammunition dump.
 Phil Sharpe pointed out that this part of the aerodrome has been proposed for housing, with HS2 due to pass within earshot.
-Hopefully they have checked first for any left-over ordinance!
+Hopefully they have checked first for any left-over ordnance!

 Walking along an old taxiway, and within sight of two large aircraft hangars, we soon arrived at the dead-straight Gorse Lane.
 We had intended to follow the footpath shown on the OS map that crosses the main runways, but sadly this has been closed for construction of new housing.
 Instead we turned left along Gorse Lane to join the Coventry Canal at New Bridge 91.
 Two pillboxes guarded the end of the main runway.